-After shopping and dining your way through the square, pause for a rest in Giddings Plaza (4731 N. Lincoln Ave.) with a view of the bronze, tiered Giddings Square Fountain.
-From May to October the plaza comes alive with frequent outdoor concerts.
-It's also adjacent to the tempting bakery-restaurant Café Selmarie, where the tarts and chocolate croissants are impossible to resist.
+Pause for a rest in Giddings Plaza (4731 N. Lincoln Ave.), with a view of the bronze, tiered Giddings Square Fountain.
+From May to October the plaza holds frequent outdoor concerts.

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's

 Where: Chicago with a friend and her pre-teen daughters

 Why: After being housebound by what seemed to be a never-ending winter (enough already!), it was time to bundle Read more

 In December 2013/January 2014 my wife and I did a three week trip to the USA, with the aim of experiencing a proper North American winter.
 Read more

 I've been to Chicago many times, but have never ventured out of town on the Ell.
 Read more

 Locally sourced food has never been more local, as chefs have begun growing their own fresh fruits and ...
 Read more

 With more and more bars opening up around the city, Chicago is proving it knows its way around a cocktail...
 Read more